 The surrounding infrastructure is already inadequate and unsafe for the current population level of this area for both vehicle and multimodal transportation.
 The roads on one side of this project are narrow City-maintained residential roads that cannot accommodate a huge increase in car trips per day (around 7000 additional car trips according to their traffic study.) *UPDATE: estimated 3400 new car trips a day in their traffic study.
 The traffic coming through the surrounding residential streets would be increased by 4x or more and change the use of the roads from neighborhood streets lined with driveways to connector roads between Sand Hill Rd and Smokey Park Hwy.
 The intersections are currently dangerous, misaligned, and lack pedestrian infrastructure.
 There is already congestion at rush hour that causes the intersections on Sand Hill Rd. to be rated F level of service according to the NCDOT.
 There are already homes that have their driveways blocked with traffic here.
 This could become the new reality for 55 homes on Bear Creek Rd. and 39 homes on Wendover Rd.
 There are missing stretches of sidewalk and no crosswalks even at intersections with school bus stops.
 The strain on maintaining the existing adjacent public park (Hominy Creek Greenway) is an issue.
 The lack of connection to existing public transit routes and who would pay to extend public transit to these 1600+ new residents and daytime commercial users is another concerning issue.
 The pedestrian infrastructure that does exist in the area is not ADA compliant- not a safe situation for large scale senior housing. * UPDATE: The developer would install traffic signals at Sand Hill / S. Bear Creek intersection and Sand Hill / Wendover / Bear Creek intersection and paint one crosswalk at the Sand Hill / Wendover / Bear Creek intersection only as a condition of their approval.
 However their own traffic study shows that the level of service would go from an A to an F for some directions of travel with these traffic signals.
-The signals do nothing to mitigate the increase in volume at this intersection or to keep traffic from cutting through the residential City streets, and the crosswalks were already part of the City's planned improvements for the area. *UPDATE: No roundabout, now no traffic lights even, and the only improvement to the Sand Hill Rd. intersections would be the addition of a turn lane onto S. Bear Creek Rd.
+The signals do nothing to mitigate the increase in volume at this intersection or to keep traffic from cutting through the residential City streets, and the crosswalks were already part of the City's planned improvements for the area. *UPDATE: No roundabout, now no traffic lights, and the only improvement to the Sand Hill Rd. intersections would be the addition of a turn lane onto S. Bear Creek Rd.
 There would remain no safe pedestrian access for the development's residents or surrounding residents crossing Sand Hill Rd. and along S. Bear Creek Rd. in either direction.
 This means there would be no way to safely walk into or out of their development.

 Police, Fire, EMS response to this County development that is surrounded by the City is a concern.
 This parcel is in the County's Asheville Suburban Fire District, meaning the City provides the services, yet the Asheville Suburban Fire District pays the second lowest tax rates in the County.
 The closest Fire Stations, Stations 6,10, and 11, are all City of Asheville Fire Stations located 1.7, 2.8, and 3.5 miles away.
 The closest Police Station is also City of Asheville on Haywood Road in West Asheville.
 If the County were to respond, it will be from the new Enka/Candler Station #3 farther away at 3.2 miles distance.
 The surrounding City of Asheville roads that emergency vehicles would necessarily use for access to this development are inadequate for the emergency vehicles, as is the crumbling, misaligned DOT bridge on S. Bear Creek Rd.
 Traffic calming measures on Wendover Road have been rejected in the past due to concerns about fire truck access for just the existing residential population.
 Pedestrians, cyclists, and school bus riders will be in danger at the surrounding intersections, roads, and sidewalks because of the lack of infrastructure and increased local and cut-through traffic.
 Sand Hill Rd. currently lacks guard rails to protect vehicles, pedestrians, and bikes from a steep 45 ft. drop-off into Hominy Creek and would see a drastic increase in use.
 The filling and addition of impervious surface in this flood storage area will increase the potential for catastrophic flooding for houses and businesses upstream and downstream.
 Public safety around this proposed development is currently poor and will only deteriorate more without significant investment by NCDOT and the City of Asheville (taxpayers).

 The environmental impact of this project would be far-reaching and could have consequences unanticipated with our current ordinances.
 The wetlands and floodplain in this land were formerly a bend in the historic natural course of the Hominy Creek and later a lakebed when the river was dammed.
 As is, this land treats all the storm water from the surrounding area including the interstate with wetlands, large trees, and undeveloped floodplain.
-This green infrastructure will be filled and destroyed to make room for the development.
-New impervious surfaces including the roofs of 22 buildings, 1400 spaces of impervious surface parking, and a new road will all have negative impact, especially with the trend to more extreme weather events. *UPDATE: 15 buildings, 1064 spaces of impervious surface parking, construction still pushed out into the floodplain.
+This green infrastructure will be leveled, filled and destroyed to make room for the development.
+New impervious surfaces including the roofs of 22 buildings, 1400 spaces of impervious surface parking, and a new road will all have negative impact, especially with the trend to more extreme weather events. *UPDATE: 15 buildings, 1064 spaces of impervious surface parking, construction still leveling the hilltops and pushed out into the floodplain.
 In addition to increasing run-off, sediment, and erosion issues on a waterway already struggling with water quality issues, there will also be light pollution, noise pollution, and thermal pollution associated with this development.
 Much like the Azalea Park soccer fields provide important flood storage along the Swannanoa River that helps protect areas downstream from catastrophic flooding, this land provides similar benefit for the Hominy.
 The loss of hundred+ year old oaks, wooded land, wildlife habitat, and important buffer from the interstate are also issues.
 Smart growth values retaining green space within urban environments for its many benefits.
 Again, even if the proposed site plan seemingly fits the current standards of development, it does not mean the development will not have severely negative and damaging environmental impacts. *UPDATE: The developer's assertion that 42% of the land will be left undisturbed is a misleading statement because they are including floodplain, steep slopes, potential DOT easements, and church grounds in that number.
 Apart from what the church is retaining, every buildable part of the site has been maximally planned for development.
 The development will actually increase flooding to the existing church that is selling this land as well as surrounding homes during 50 and 100 year flood events according to advanced hydraulic analysis. *UPDATE: This current application proposes 32 acres of disturbed (graded) land.
 The developer's assertion that this is only 60% of the parcel is again misleading, because less than 30 acres of this 55-acre parcel are out of the floodplain, not prohibitively steep, and out of the DOT's right of way.
 30 acres x 12 units/acre allowed density for Planned Unit Development would equal no more than 360 units, not 660 units.
 See photo below illustrating the island within the floodplain.
 There is good reason why this land was zoned PS for Public Service and has remained undeveloped.

 Hominy Greenway and Larger Greenway System